VictoireWood/AntaresShao/README.md

     - starainsxy28@gmail.com
   - By Twitter 🕊️
     - @ShaoAntares
-  - If you need further contact, please try to tell me your requirement by ways above.
+  - If you need further contact, please try to tell me your requirement by ways above first.

 <!---
 AntaresShao/AntaresShao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.